Zombeavers: Critical response

-Rotten Tomatoes reports that 71% of 38 surveyed critics gave the film a "positive" review; the average rating is 5.90/10.
-The consensus reads: "Zombeavers obviously isn't high art, but it delivers just enough of the gory insanity promised by the title to earn a recommendation for genre fans."
-Metacritic, another review aggregator, rated it 44/100 based on six reviews, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 44 out of 100, based on 6 critics, indicating "mixed or average" reviews.

 Brent McKnight of giantfreakinrobot said, "It's as much of a blast as you could hope for."
-Rob Hunter of Film School Rejects called the film "funny, smart, consistently entertaining," and Jason Gorber of Twitch Film "commend[s] its tenacious nature to mine every last drop of narrative and complexity out of a very slight but very funny idea."
+Rob Hunter of Film School Rejects called the film "funny, smart, consistently entertaining".
+Jason Gorber of Twitch Film "commend[s] its tenacious nature to mine every last drop of narrative and complexity out of a very slight but very funny idea."
+Frank Scheck of The Hollywood Reporter said, "The world’s population can safely be divided into two camps: those eager to see a movie called Zombeavers and, well, everyone else.
+The former may well find themselves satisfied by Jordan Rubin's feature debut in which a sextet consisting of three frequently scantily clad coeds and their boyfriends find themselves trapped in a remote cabin while being attacked by a horde of, you guessed it, zombie beavers."

-On the other hand, Variety gave Zombeavers a mostly negative review, commenting that "this debut feature for standup and sketch-comedy vet Rubin is not without flashes of ingenuity, but the one-joke premise wears thin even before the mercifully brief 76-minute running time is up."
-However, the critic adds that "Zombeavers is not a total wash, and seen at night, under the right combination of low expectations and controlled substances, it may even seem better than it really is."
+Variety gave Zombeavers a mostly negative review, commenting that "this debut feature for standup and sketch-comedy vet Rubin is not without flashes of ingenuity, but the one-joke premise wears thin even before the mercifully brief 76-minute running time is up...
+Zombeavers is not a total wash, and seen at night, under the right combination of low expectations and controlled substances, it may even seem better than it really is."
 The Los Angeles Times was ambivalent as they felt that the film was "a fun idea and, like a good undead animal, has some solid designs on hitting its target" but that this "doesn't necessarily save the experience of watching the film from being anything other than hairy."

 Box office

-Zombeavers was released in Austria on November 7, 2014, where it grossed $29,133.
+Zombeavers was released in Austria on November 7, 2014, where it grossed $31,634.
 It opened in the United States on March 20, 2015, and ended the weekend with a 63rd-place finish grossing $8,163 from eleven screens.
-As of April 5, 2015, the total US gross is $14,947, for a total worldwide gross of $44,080.
+As of April 5, 2015, the total US gross is $14,947, for a total worldwide gross of $54,985.